P1zzamn-Caleb/Weighted_Wins/README.md

 ### INITIAL WEIGHT

-After the IW has been established, adjustments are made to develop the Final Weight (FW).
-As with the Initial Weight, the Final Weight can be determined at any time during the season and only considers the games played up to that point.
-This enables rankings to be computed after games each week.
-The adjustments are made only for wins against winning teams and losses to losing teams (See Criteria).
-Defeating a winning team is considered a sign of strength, and losing to a losing team is considered a sign of weakness.
-For example, a team with a 10-2 record has defeated teams with records of 11-1, 7-5, 9-3, 8-4, and six losing teams.
-The losses were both to winning teams.
+In sports, teams with a .500 winning percentage are considered average teams.
+Therefore, assigning a weight of 1.00 to a .500 team was the starting point for establishing the Initial Weight.

+The Initial Weight (IW) is a reflection of a team's own record against all Division 1-A opponents.
+The Initial Weight (IW) can be computed at any time during the season; it is an indication of its current record.
+The IW takes into consideration all games played against Division 1-A teams.
+During the season, the Initial Weight for any team with the same number of wins and losses would be IW = 1.00. (ie. records of 1-1, 2-2, 3-3, 4-4, or 5-5 ) A team's IW changes each week as it accumulate wins and losses.
+At the end of a season, a team with a 6-6 record would have an Initial Weight of 1.00.

+A team's IW increases by .01 for each win more than the number of losses, and deceases by .01 for each loss more than the number of wins.
+For example, a team with a 9-3 record would have an IW of 1.06 (six more wins than losses), while a team with a 3-8 record would have an IW of .95 (five more losses than wins).
+During the season, a team may have a 4-3 record and have an Initial Weight of 1.01, if this team won the following week, its record would be 5-3 with an IW = 1.02.
+At any time during the season, the Initial Weight is determined by the games it has played up to that point.
 ```text
 Adjustments to the IW are: